clareblessen/The_Pursuit_of_Happiness/README.md

 # Predicting Happiness around the World
 # The Data
 The data comes from the World Happiness Report collected from Gallup World Poll.
 The World Happiness Report is a landmark survey of the state of global happiness.
-The first report was published in 2012, the second in 2013, the third in 2015, and the fourth in the 2016 Update.
-The World Happiness 2017, which ranks 155 countries by their happiness levels, was released at the United Nations at an event celebrating International Day of Happiness on March 20th.
+The first report was published in 2012.
+The World Happiness 2017, which ranks 155 countries by their happiness levels, was released at the United Nations.
 The report continues to gain global recognition as governments, organizations and civil society increasingly use happiness indicators to inform their policy-making decisions.
 Leading experts across fields – economics, psychology, survey analysis, national statistics, health, public policy and more – describe how measurements of well-being can be used effectively to assess the progress of nations.
 The reports review the state of happiness in the world today and show how the new science of happiness explains personal and national variations in happiness.

 # Variables
 The scores are based on answers to the main life evaluation question asked in the poll.
 This question, known as the Cantril ladder, asks respondents to think of a ladder/Rank with the best possible life for them being a 10 and the worst possible life being a 0 and to rate their own current lives on that scale.
 The variables following the happiness score estimate the extent to which each of six factors – economic production/GDP, Family/social support, life expectancy, freedom, absence of corruption, and generosity.